Used Nuclear Fuel as a Fuel Source for Fast Reactors – Developer’s Survey Results

 - Sodium Fast Reactor based on the EBR-II process

 This technology will use pyroprocessing to prepare fuel for fast reactor recycling.
-It uses a solid fuel system optimized to use fuel fabrication depleted, used nuclear fuel, or excess weapons grade as fuel.
+It uses a solid fuel system optimized to use fuel fabrication depleted uranium, used nuclear fuel, or excess weapons grade plutonium as fuel.
 It is small enough to be portable and is passively (“walk-away”) safe.
 The reactor can operate for twenty years before requiring refueling.
-The can be further recycled through pyroprocessing to be reused in the reactor.
+The used fuel can be further recycled through pyroprocessing to be reused in the reactor.

 Some added information about this design type

 YouTube video of the EBR-II reactor tests in April 1986 which simulated both Fukushima and Three Mile Island accidents in which the reactor shut itself down with no operator interaction.
 The ultimate safety envelope.

 This is the Technical Document (PDF) that describes the EBR-II fast reactor recycling method suitable for all audiences.

 The film “Pandora’s Promise”.
 Watch the full-length film describing how much society can benefit from nuclear power.

 - Contact: Ed Pheil

 - Advanced Reactor